 During a vegetative stage, cannabis plants prefer temperatures from 68 to 77°F (19-25°C).
 During a flowering stage, growers should keep temperatures a little bit lower, about 65-80°F (18-26°C).

 Correct temperature settings are key to growing healthy and potent cannabis.Find out more about indoor growing temperatures

 with °C… again

-Indoor growers perform aeration when the plant is put in the growing pot for the first time.
+Indoor growers perform aeration when the plant is placed in the growing pot for the first time.
 The 30% soil additives (one or several) and 50% soil aeration mixture is used by most indoor growers.
 However, some growers use a one-to-one ratio of aeration mixture and soil, depending on the type of cannabis plant, sunlight patterns, and watering protocol.

 A friend with weed is a friend indeed, and a friend who shares is a friend who cares

 Using a growing tent, you will be capable of creating the best environmental conditions for your plants to develop.
-A growing tent will protect your kush from mold and pests, while the mesh ventilation will protect the plants from dusk and other pollutants.
+A growing tent will protect your kush from mold and pests, while the mesh ventilation will protect the plants from dust and other pollutants.

 Advantages of growing cannabis in a tent: